miss3persin/sales-trend-prediction/README.md

 - Promotion status
 - Date of sale (YYYY-MM-DD)

-Example command:
+Example Output:
 ```
-- Enter store number: 1
+Enter store number: 1
-- Enter product family: AUTOMOTIVE
+Enter product family: AUTOMOTIVE
-- Is the product on promotion?
+Is the product on promotion?
 (1 for Yes, 0 for No): 0
-- Enter date (YYYY-MM-DD): 2013-01-01
+Enter date (YYYY-MM-DD): 2013-01-01
 ```

 The model will predict the product sales based on the input provided.